 Most Linux users, especially admins, depend upon the command line to perform frequent tasks on Ubuntu; one such task is rebooting/restarting your system.
 We tend to restart our systems for various reasons.
-One of these reasons is because some software requires rebooting at the end of the installation so that it can become fully operational.
+One of these reasons is that some software requires rebooting at the end of the installation so that it can become fully operational.
 Some configuration changes on Ubuntu also require you to restart your system so that the processes are updated accordingly.
 There is another important reason to reboot your system that we can’t ignore; getting rid of a software glitch.
-Whenever we restart out system, a fresh copy of the software is loaded into the active memory, getting rid of the malfunctioning one.
+Whenever we restart our system, a fresh copy of the software is loaded into the active memory, getting rid of the malfunctioning one.
 Now you know why the tech support asks you the infamous question: “Have you tried rebooting your system?”

 In this article, we will describe three ways for you to reboot your Ubuntu system through the command line:

 - shutdown command

 We have run the commands and procedures mentioned in this article on a Ubuntu 20.04 LTS system.
 The commands will also work on the upcoming Ubuntu 22.04 version.